 All first-year applicants are required to have an interview unless it is not possible to assign the interview based on geographic area.
-Interviews are available in all 50 states, Puerto Rico, the U.S. Virgin Islands, and in many foreign countries.
+Interviews are available in most parts of the 50 states, Puerto Rico, the U.S. Virgin Islands, and in many foreign countries.
 The interview need not be completed prior to the application deadline, but it should be done as soon as possible after the assignment has been received.
 For transfer students, the interview is optional.

 Where do interviews take place?

 All interviews are conducted in the local area of the applicant.
 No interviews are given on campus.
 Upon receipt of the Georgetown Application, applicants are assigned to a local interviewing committee in their region based upon their school year address.
-Local chairmen will notify each applicant via mail or e-mail with contact information for their individual interviewer, and it will be up to the student to contact their interviewer and set up a meeting.
+Local committee chairs will match students with an interviewer in their area, and each applicant will receive an e-mail with contact information for their individual interviewer.
+It is the responsibility of the student to contact their interviewer and set up a meeting.
 Interviews may take place at any mutually agreeable location, such as a local coffee shop, school, library, or the interviewer's office.

 Students who attend residential schools are often assigned to committees that work specifically with those schools and are able to accommodate the needs of students who are unable to travel to meet with their interviewer.